Skip to Content

 ✔ Consequences for immortality

-You are not here to overpower, You are here to complicate.
+You are not here to overpower, you are here to complicate.
 Immortality deepens every choice.
 And hunger raises every stake.
+To roleplay a vampire is to roleplay temptation and restraint, a creature constantly pretending they are civilized while knowing they can become a monster in a heartbeat.

 XIV — The Crimson Doctrine